manupranay/Yoga-Website-Development-Plan-2159/README.md

 - Check for missing dependencies: `npm install`
 - Verify all imports are correct
 - Check for TypeScript errors if using TypeScript

+#### 6. Routing Issues
+- Ensure `_redirects` file is in the `public` folder
+- Check that BrowserRouter is properly configured
+- Verify all route paths are correct

+#### 7. Pop-up Not Showing
+- Check browser console for JavaScript errors
+- Verify sessionStorage is working
+- Test in incognito mode to reset session

 ### Performance Optimization